Battle of Elephant Point

-The Battle of Elephant Point was an airborne operation at the mouth of the Yangon River conducted by a composite Gurkha airborne battalion that took place on 1 May 1945.
+The Battle of Elephant Point was an airborne operation at the mouth of the Rangoon River conducted by a composite Gurkha airborne battalion that took place on 1 May 1945.
 In March 1945, plans were made for an assault on Rangoon, the capital of Burma, as a stepping-stone on the way to recapturing Malaya and Singapore.
 Initial plans for the assault on the city had called for a purely land-based approach by British Fourteenth Army, but concerns about heavy Japanese resistance led to this being modified with the addition of a joint amphibious-airborne assault.
 This assault, led by 26th Indian Division, would sail up the Rangoon River, but before it could do so, the river would have to be cleared of Japanese and British mines.
 In order to achieve this, coastal defences along the river would have to be neutralized, including a battery at Elephant Point.

-This task was given to 44th Indian Airborne Division, but the division was in the middle of a reorganization, and as such a composite battalion was formed from two Gurkha parachute battalions.
-The battalion assembled and then trained throughout April, and then early in the morning of 1 May was dropped near Elephant Point.
+This task was given to the 44th Indian Airborne Division.
+However, as the division was in the middle of a reorganisation, a composite battalion was formed from two Gurkha parachute battalions.
+The battalion assembled and trained throughout April, and was then dropped near Elephant Point early in the morning of 1 May.
 As it advanced towards the battery one of the battalion's companies was attacked by American bombers, causing a number of casualties.
-Despite this, and torrential rain, the battalion successfully assaulted Elephant Point and neutralized the battery there after a fierce firefight.
-It remained around Elephant Point until 2 May, when 26th Indian Division conducted its amphibious assault and secured Rangoon.
+Despite this friendly fire incident, and torrential rain, the battalion successfully assaulted Elephant Point, neutralising the battery there after a fierce firefight.
+The battalion held the area around Elephant Point until 2 May, when the 26th Indian Division conducted its amphibious assault up the river and secured Rangoon.